K-12 Educating the Next Generation

 The nation’s largest private university for working adults has 4 campuses region-wide.
 University of Phoenix in Southern Arizona offers both in-classroom and online learning for Associates, Bachelors, Masters, and Doctoral degrees in many disciplines, including popular business, education, and nursing programs.

 Central Arizona College is a vital and integral part of Pinal County.
-With five full service campuses and three centers located strategically throughout the region, CAC offers a full array of academic degrees and certificates, online and university transfer courses, career training and personal enrichment courses to 3,000 students.
+With five full service campuses and three centers located strategically throughout the region, CAC offers a full array of academic degrees and certificates, online and university transfer courses, career training and personal enrichment courses to nearly 6,000 students.

-Cochise College serves nearly 7,500 students, providing accessible educational opportunities that are responsive to a diverse population and lead to constructive citizenship, meaningful careers and lifelong learning.
+Cochise College serves over 10,000 students, offering over 90 degree and technical certificates, including honors curriculum.
+Education through Cochise College provides accessible educational opportunities that are responsive to a diverse population and lead to constructive citizenship, meaningful careers and lifelong learning.

 It is the nation’s largest, oldest, and most comprehensive aeronautical university.
 When you enroll in an aviation-related degree program here, you can be assured that you will study within a curriculum that is at the forefront of the industry’s developments and demands for the future.

 Embry-Riddle has a campus on the grounds of Davis-Monthan Air Force Base.

 Job Corps’ mission is to educate and train highly-motivated young people for successful careers in the nation’s fastest-growing industries.
 Job Corps is a U.S. Department of Labor Equal Opportunity Employer Program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 TDD/TTY telephone number is 877 889-5627.